 Some of our quality assurance tests include:

 -Weekly microbiology tests: Our in-house lab conducts thousands of monthly tests to ensure all products incoming and outgoing are safe for the pet and handling by the pet parent.

 -Mold and Yeast Screening: All lots of finished products are tested for yeast and mold.

 -Pest Control: We utilize an outside contractor who inspects our facilities weekly.

 -Water Specifications: Water activity specifications assure all products and materials cannot support bacterial growth.

--Salmonella Screening: Our team performs and manages around 80 Salmonella a day.
-All lots of finished products are screened for Salmonella and other bacteria as specified before they are released for distribution.
+-Salmonella Screening: Our team performs and manages around 80 salmonella tests a day.
+All lots of finished products are screened for salmonella and other bacteria as specified before they are released for distribution.

 All of these safety tests add up to a total of 2,5000 tests per month.
 That’s about 800 tests a week!

 We want all pet parents to feel confident feeding their pets Redbarn.
 We’ve established thorough processes and procedures to ensure the final product you take home is of the highest quality